Attentive max feature map and joint training for acoustic scene classification: Proposed methods

-For further improvement, we apply the joint prediction \cite{hu2020device}.
-In terms of adjusting the weight between the two tasks, we explore both intuitive and methodological approaches: a grid search and GradNorm \cite{chen2018gradnorm}.
+For further improvement, we additionally explore the joint prediction proposed in \cite{hu2020device} for the extended and sequential MTL framework.
+Joint prediction exploits the score fusion of 3-class and 10-class classifications, where the 3-class classification result is used as prior knowledge.
+In terms of adjusting the weight ratio between the two tasks, we explored both intuitive and methodological approaches: a grid search and GradNorm~\cite{chen2018gradnorm}, respectively.